qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 By default, the parameters dialog will show a description of the CRS of each layer along with its name, making it easy to select layers that share the same CRS to be used as input layers.
-If you do not want to see this additional information, you can disable this functionality in the processing configuration dialog, unchecking the :guilabel:`Show CRS` option.
+If you do not want to see this additional information, you can disable this functionality in the Processing settings dialog, unchecking the :guilabel:`Show CRS` option.

 If you try to execute an algorithm using as input two or more layers with